Contributions from microstructural changes to the rheological behavior of casein dispersions during drying†

-In several applications, a protein such as casein in dispersion form, undergo multiple processing steps including drying.
-In this work, the rheological and microstructural features of drying casein dispersions were studied in comparison with that of equal concentrations of as prepared dispersions without drying.
-The microstructure of casein micelles is affected by drying due to the conformational composition changes in the secondary structures such as α-helix, β-sheets, turns and random struc- tures of the protein.
-Theoretical predictions using rheological data demonstrate that these changes affect the packing of casein micelles.
-During drying, casein dispersions start to show prominent shear thinning above 20 wt% along with the prevalence of α-helices and β-sheets.
-In comparison, direct dispersions show different microstructural features, and therefore different rheological response.
-A detailed analysis showed that alkalinity of the dispersing medium is the crucial factor controlling the microstructural changes and hence the rheology.
+In several applications, a protein such as casein in dispersion form undergoes multiple processing steps including drying.
+In this work, the rheological and microstructural features of casein dispersions concentrated by evaporation of the solvent (drying dispersions) were studied in comparison with those of equal concentrations of the as-prepared dispersions without drying.
+The molecular assembly of casein is affected by drying along with the conformational composition changes in the secondary structures such as α-helix, β-sheets, turns and random structures of the protein.
+Modeling of the rheological data indicates that these changes also affect the packing of casein molecular assemblies and these molecular assemblies in alkaline dispersions can behave as soft deformable particles.
+During drying, casein dispersions show prominent shear thinning for concentrations higher than 20 wt% along with the prevalence of α-helices and β-sheets.
+In comparison, the as-prepared dispersions show different microstructural features, and therefore different rheological responses.
+A detailed analysis shows that alkalinity changes during drying is the crucial factor controlling the microstructural changes of the soft casein particles and hence the rheology.